acutedeveloper/datacenter-layout/README.md

 The struggle here was thinking on how to approach naming divs.

-Taking a step back, I needed to identify what the differeneces were.
+Taking a step back, I needed to identify what the differences were.
 Once those had been identified I found the solution.

 The difference here was the borders on grid items.
 So my solution was to add a modifier class to the panel-grid__item div that will the add the borders that are needed.